Camping in the Serengeti National Park

 Camping in the Serengeti

 The plumbing system in our tents was gravity-based.
-If you wanted to take a shower, a camp operator had to pour a large bucket of water in your tent’s feeder tank.
+If you wanted to take a shower, a camp operator had to pour a large bucket of water into your tent’s feeder tank.

 As soon as we dropped off our things and briefly toured our quarters for that night, we were invited back to the main tent to sit by the fire and enjoy the rest of our evening.
 The camp operators were extremely friendly, as were the other patrons we spoke to.
 We were kindred spirits sharing an amazing adventure in one of this world’s last wild places.
 There was much to talk about.